Trademark Infringement Remedies: Everything You Need to Know

 Simply proving likelihood of confusion will not result in damages if there is no proof that the business has actually been damaged by customer confusion.
 You can prove customer confusion by having customers testify directly or by providing evidence that shows sales were diverted from your business.
 It is also possible to use customer surveys to prove your case, although this is considered circumstantial evidence.
 It is sometimes possible for the plaintiff in a trademark infringement case to recover profits from the defendant.

 If you need help with pursuing trademark infringement remedies, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.